Milano Rogoredo railway station

 Milano Rogoredo (IATA: IMR) is a railway station in Milan, Italy.
-It is one of the key nodes of the Milan suburban railway service as the southern gate of the Milanese urban network.
+It is one of the key nodes of the Milan suburban railway service as the southern gateway of the Milanese urban network.

 History

 Early history

 The station's location was originally (as of 1891) a junction for the old cargo station of Milano Sempione; it became a cargo station itself in 1908.
 Its function was to serve as the cargo station for the then-autonomous town of Rogoredo, today included in the city administration as part of Milan's southeastern border with San Donato Milanese.

 Later, in the late 1950s, it was expanded to a passenger station.
 This step came when the city of Milan started to grow faster and various factories were established in the area, such as the Montedison chemical facility and the Redaelli steel plant.
 The station grew proportionally with the industrial development of the area.